codingtmd/mini-blockchain/README.md

 **Difficulty -**  a measure of how difficult it is to find a hash below a given target.
 Valid blocks must have a hash below this target.
 Mining pools also have a pool-specific share difficulty setting a lower limit for shares.
 In bitcoin, the network difficulty changes every 2016 blocks.
 For my implementation, the difficulty changes every block.

-**Nonce -** a 32-bit (4-byte) field to ramdom the hash generation.
+**Nonce -** a 32-bit (4-byte) field to random the hash generation.
 Any change to the block data (such as the nonce) will make the block hash completely different.
 The resulting hash has to be a value less than the current difficulty and so will have to have a certain number of leading zero bits to be less than that.
 As this iterative calculation requires time and resources, the presentation of the block with the correct nonce value constitutes proof of work.

 **Reward -** when a block is discovered, the miner may award themselves a certain number of bitcoins, which is agreed-upon by everyone in the network.
 Normally the rewarding transaction is the first transaction in a block proposed by the miner.